kyleshevlin/react-kit/README.md

 - [postcss-loader](https://github.com/postcss/postcss-loader) to process compiled CSS

 ### Others
-- [eslint](http://eslint.org/) to get a Javascript linter
+- [eslint](http://eslint.org/) to get a JavaScript linter
 - [standard](https://github.com/feross/standard) JavaScript styleguide
 - [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) to get a development server

 ## Usage

+Clone the repo, using your own project name
 ```
 git clone https://github.com/kyleshevlin/react-kit <project-name>
 cd <project-name>
 ```

-Clones the React Kit repository to a directory and go into it.
+If Yarn is not already installed globally on your machine, install it.
 ```
 npm install -g yarn
 ```

-Installs the [yarn](https://github.com/yarnpkg/yarn) package manager.
+Now we can run a script to do some initial setup of your project.
 ```
 yarn run setup:new
 ```
+This script does the following:
 * Removes previous `.git` directory and README
 * Installs all dependencies with Yarn
 * Initializes a new git repo
 * Touches a README file and adds some text to the file for you to edit, with a reminder to also edit your `package.json` file with your new project's information

+Now, we can start the app in two ways.
+First, we can build the app into a `build/` directory:
 ```
 yarn build
 ```

-Builds your project into the `build/` directory.
+Or we can start it using `webpack-dev-server` at `http://localhost:8080`:
 ```
 yarn start
 ```
-Starts a development server running on `http://localhost:8080`.
-**Caution**: do not use this command for production.